-The World of Dark Ages
+The Dark Ages of Britannia

 Now Britannia stands at a crossroads.
 Towns have chosen sides.
 Old alliances have shattered.
 The land itself seems to recoil from the conflict, with dungeons growing deeper and darker, monsters growing bolder, and the shrines of virtue falling silent one by one.
 Into this world, you arrive — a stranger, an outlander, a soul whose destiny has not yet been written.

-— ✦ —
+— ? —

 The Two Forces